 Grandma Moses started to paint at the age of 78.
-Before this, she began to do a lot of needlework pictures and quilting.
+Before this, she began doing many needlework pictures and quilting.
 She would portray many colorful scenes from the farm.

-But then arthritis started to settle in, and it made embroidery quite difficult and tricky.
+But then arthritis started to settle in, making embroidery quite difficult and tricky.
 A friend of hers suggested that Grandma Moses should try to paint some of the farm scenes instead.

 Grandma Moses was a self-taught artist living in rural New York.
-She had no access to high-quality art supplies in the early part of her career.
-She could not get any small brushes, so she used the back of matches and pins to paint detail such as eyes and mouths.
+She had no access to high-quality art supplies early in her career.
+She could not get any small brushes, so she used the back of matches and pins to paint details such as eyes and mouths.

 Grandma Moses was very resourceful; she used what she could find around her house to create her art.